New algorithm of measuring gravitational wave radiation from rotating binary system: Conclusions

 \section{Conclusions}

 {\arabic{section}.\arabic{equation}}

 In summary, we have formulated the MLGR where the mass scalar potential has the additional dynamical DOF.
 In the static gravitational field limit of the MLGR, the mass scalar potential is consistent with the well-established gravitational potential in the Newtonian gravity.
 Next we also have found that the MLGR allows the mass vector potential which originates from the mass current and is missing in the Newtonian gravity.
 As an application of the MLGR, we have investigated the phenomenological aspects of the merging binary compact objects which co-rotate in circular orbits about their common center of mass with a constant angular frequency.
 To be specific, we have constructed the mass scalar and mass vector potentials of the merging binary compact objects at an observation point located far away from the compact objects.
 We then have formulated the mass electric and mass magnetic fields, and the mass Poyinting vector.
 Next we have found the GW radiation intensity profile having a prolate ellipsoid geometry due to the merging binary compact objects source, and then explicitly obtained the total GW radiation power due to the source.
-We also have observed that, in no distorting limit of the binary compact objects, they do not yield the total GW radiation power, which is consistent with the second rank tensor approach in the LGR.
-One of the main points of this paper is that, in the MLGR we have found the mathematically and physically well defined spin-one graviton, distinct from the second rank tensor approach in the LGR which could allow the spin-two graviton.
-Note that the status of the graviton existence is still hypothetical.
+We also have observed that, in no distorting limit of the binary compact objects, they do not yield the total GW radiation power, which is consistent with the TT gauge approach in the LGR.
+Note that the MLGR related with $\bar{h}^{00}=-\frac{4}{c^{2}}\phi_{M}$ is consistently reduced to the Newtonian gravity having $\na^{2} \phi_{M}=4\pi G\rho_{M}$ in the static limit, differently from the TT gauge approach with $\bar{h}^{00}_{TT}=0$.
+This fact implies that the gauge in the MLGR is applicable to both the GW radiation and Newtonian gravity simultaneously.
+Recently the galaxy-based observatories have been proposed~\cite{dan23} and thus the angle $(\theta,\phi)$ dependence of the GW radiation depicted in Figure 1(a), which is not explained in the TT gauge, could become important increasingly in the astrophysical phenomenology.
+To be specific, the MLGR constructed in this work could be exploited in the future experimental instruments, which could detect the angle dependence of the GW radiation power from the merging binary compact objects.
+The MLGR algorithm for the angle dependence of the GW could then play a role in the realistic {\it precision astrophysics}.
+One of the main points of this paper is that, in the MLGR we have found the mathematically and physically well defined spin-one graviton, distinct from the second rank tensor algorithm in the LGR which could allow the spin-two graviton.
 It will be interesting to search for the spin-one graviton which could be related with the well-established spin-one photon phenomenology such as the photoelectric effect and Compton scattering for instance.
-Once this is done, the MLGR algorithm associated with the graviton could give some progress impacts on the realistic precision astrophysics including the merging binary compact objects phenomenology which is detected in the experimental instruments.
+Once this is done, the MLGR algorithm associated with the graviton could give some progress impacts on the precision astrophysics.
 Assuming the possibility of the {\it massive} spin-one graviton, we have observed that the massive graviton would be interpreted as a GRB-like graviton, which could then be regarded as an anti-graviton.
 This anti-graviton could be phenomenologically a candidate for an {\it intense radiation flare} of the GRB170817A related with the {\it binary compact objects merger event} GW170817.
+Finally we have shown that the spin-one graviton in the MLGR has two polarization DOF whose aspect is shared by the spin-two graviton in the LGR.